Dunning setup for 3D Secure 2 declines

 Q: Do I need to worry about PSD2?

 A: If your business bank or payment provider is in the European Economic Area (EEA) and you have customers there too, then yes, you need to get ready for PSD2 and make sure you have Strong Customer Authentication (SCA) in place.
-If either you or your customers are outside the EEA, then you don't need to worry about SCA.
+If your customers are outside the EEA, then you don't need to worry about SCA.
+If either you or your customers are in the EEA, you may or may not need to comply with PSD2, depending on your situation.
+Ultimately, the banks will be the deciding factor and may require SCA on a transaction.

 Q: Where can I find more technical information on preparing for PSD2?